 Finally, a set of dummy variables are also derived by the questionnaire issued to cruise passengers, indicating whether the cruise passenger has visited a specific touristic attraction.
 The tourist attractions of the two destinations have been selected after comparing the top attractions on popular websites, such as Tripadvisor, Google rank, Lonely planet and Skyscanner.
-These tourist attractions include: the Norman Palace, the Cathedral, Massimo Theatre, La Martorana, the Chiaramonte Palace, Quattro Canti, and Ballarò Market in the case of Palermo city, and Minceta Tower, Bokar Tower, Stradun of Dubrovnik, the Cathedral, Loggia Square, Fountain of Ono-Rector's frio. and The Palace and Cultural Historical Museum, in the case of Dubrovnik.
+These tourist attractions include: the Norman Palace, the Cathedral, Massimo Theatre, La Martorana, the Chiaramonte Palace, Quattro Canti, and Ballarò Market in the case of Palermo city, and Minceta Tower, Bokar Tower, Stradun of Dubrovnik, the Cathedral, Loggia Square, Fountain of Onofrio. and The Rector's Palace and Cultural Historical Museum, in the case of Dubrovnik.